-The Figure indicates that, when looking across all lawyers, hierarchical production tends to make earnings distributions more skewed, but this effect is concentrated on the very upper parts of the earnings distribution.
+The Figure provides evidence that, when looking across all lawyers, hierarchical production tends to make earnings distributions more skewed, but this effect is concentrated on the very upper parts of the earnings distribution.
 The difference between this and the previous Figure reflects the simple fact that well over half of lawyers are unleveraged - they are either unleveraged partners or associates - and the vast majority of these lawyers are below the 70th percentile in both of these earnings distributions.
-Our estimates indicate that hierarchical production leaves median earnings unchanged, but increases 95th percentile earnings by 31%.
-The ratio between the 95th percentile and median earnings increases from 3.7 to 4.8.
-Hierarchical production makes an already relatively skewed earnings distribution even more skewed.
-This is even more pronounced if the Figure extended to percentiles greater than the 95th.28
+Our estimates indicate that hierarchical production leaves median earnings unchanged.
+But 95th percentile earnings are 31% greater in the actual distribution than in the counterfactual distribution, and the ratio between the 95th percentile and median earnings increases is 4.8 rather than 3.7.
+We conclude that hierarchical production makes an already relatively skewed earnings distribution even more skewed.
+We have found that this effect is even more pronounced if the Figure extended to percentiles greater than the 95th.19

 Finally, Figure 4 depicts these distributions separately for lawyers in the three classes of offices we defined earlier: "business, non-litigation," "individual, non-litigation," and "litigation" offices.
-The Figure indicates that hierarchical production has a similar effect on the earnings distribution among lawyers in "business non-litigation" and "litigation" offices, increasing the ratio between the 95th percentile and median earnings from about 3.0 to about 4.2.
-The estimates suggest that skill-based earnings inequality is similar among these classes of lawyers, 29 and that hierarchical production amplifies this inequality similarly.
-In both cases, the 95th percentile of partner pay is close to 60% higher than $R_i(z{mi},0)$, and hierarchical production has a broader-based impact on earnings than that in Figure 3.
-In contrast, lawyers in "individual, non-litigation" offices look much different; hierarchical production has a very small impact on the earnings distribution.
+The Figure provides evidence that hierarchical production has a similar effect on the earnings distribution among lawyers in "business non-litigation" and "litigation" offices, increasing the ratio between the 95th percentile and median earnings from about 3.0 to about 4.2.
+The estimates suggest that skill-based earnings inequality is similar among these classes of lawyers,20 and that hierarchical production amplifies this inequality similarly.
+In both cases, the 95th percentile of partner pay is close to 60% higher than in our counterfactual distribution, and hierarchical production has a broader-based impact on earnings than that in Figure 3.
+In contrast, lawyers in "individual, non-litigation" offices look much different; our evidence suggests that hierarchical production has a very small impact on the earnings distribution.
 Although lawyers in these offices tend to earn much less than lawyers in the other classes of offices, there is actually more earnings inequality by some measures.
 In part due to a long lower tail, the ratio between the 95th percentile and the median is 5.6.
-Absent hierarchical production, this would decrease only marginally, to 5.1.
-The returns to hierarchy are low in this segment of the industry, and this is reflected in low levels of leverage, even among the relatively small share of lawyers in this segment who are leveraged partners, and in the fact that average revenues per lawyer among offices with associates in this segment tend to be low.
+This ratio is only slightly lower in our counterfactual distribution.
+We conclude that the returns to hierarchy are low in this segment of the industry, and this is reflected in low levels of leverage, even among the relatively small share of lawyers in this segment who are leveraged partners, and in the fact that average revenues per lawyer among offices with associates in this segment tend to be low.
 The latter implies a low return to hierarchy, even when the marginal cost of leverage is low, because it implies that the partner's skill cannot be high.
 The Figure 3 result that, overall, the impact of hierarchical production on earnings is concentrated on lawyers on the upper tail of the earnings distribution in part reflects that it has little effect on lawyers in this segment, who make up about 25% of privately-practicing lawyers in the U.S.